milesj/interweave/README.md

 * Safely render HTML without using `dangerouslySetInnerHTML`.
 * Automatic XSS and injection protection.
 * Clean HTML attributes using filters.
-* Match and replace text using matchers.
+* Interpolate components using matchers.
 * Autolink URLs, IPs, emails, and hashtags.
 * Render Emoji characters.
 * And much more!